 ICANN (Internet Corporation for Assigned Names and Numbers).
-An international not-for-profit, private sector organisation created to co-ordinate four key functions of the internet: managing the domain names system, allocating IP addresses, assigning protocol parameters and managing the root server system.
+An international not-for-profit, private sector organisation created to co-ordinate four key functions of the Internet: managing the domain names system, allocating IP addresses, assigning protocol parameters and managing the root server system.

-IANA (Internet Assigned Numbers Authority) is responsible for the global coordination of the DNS Root, IP addressing, and other internet protocol resources.
+IANA (Internet Assigned Numbers Authority) is responsible for the global coordination of the DNS Root, IP addressing, and other Internet protocol resources.
 It is one of the Internet's oldest institutions, with the IANA functions dating back to the 1970s.

 Today the services are provided by Public Technical Identifiers, a purpose-built organization for providing the IANA functions to the community.
-PTI is an affiliate of ICANN, an internationally-organised non-profit organisation set up by the Internet community to coordinate our areas of responsibilities.
+PTI is an affiliate of ICANN.